nosqlbench/nosqlbench/nb-virtdata/nb-virtdata-all/src/main/resources/docs/category_blurbs/funcref_distributions.md

 **NOTE:**
-Zipf uses a constant-time approximate inverse sampler, with exact cumulative weights for its first two ranks and a continuous power-law approximation for the remaining ranks.
+Zipf uses a constant-time approximate inverse sampler, with exact cumulative weights for its first eight ranks and a continuous power-law approximation for the remaining ranks.
 Its normalization constant requires one pass over the configured elements during initialization, while each sample thereafter takes constant time. `numberOfElements` must be at least one, and `exponent` must be